 It is sort of like how marketers try to get their hooks into us and identify as either a Ford man or a Chevy man or as liking Miller Lite vs. Bud Light.
 Once we've established our brand loyalties as part of our identity, they can then manipulate us all they want to.
 We've given up any thought or rational analysis in favor of blind loyalty.

 Fortunately, as I noted above, the vast majority of Americans identify themselves as independent.
 And presumably they identify themselves as independent in terms of pickup truck and light beer choices as well.
 Being blindly loyal to a political party makes no sense, particularly when politicians of both parties are routinely indicted for fraud, sexual assault, and other transgressions.
 Who you vote for matters more than the mere party affiliation, particularly since even among the parties there is a variation in political thought.

 Similarly, political values change over time as well.
-The Republican party was once the party it stood for the abolition of slavery.
+The Republican party was once the party that stood for the abolition of slavery.
 Later it morphed into the party of big business and protectionist tariffs.
 Still later, it morphed into a party of free trade and balanced budgets.
-It seems today Republican party now stands for massive deficit spending and trade wars - and right-wing social issues.
+It seems today's Republican party now stands for massive deficit spending and trade wars - and right-wing social issues.

 What the Democratic party stands for, is anybody's guess at this point.